Diese Seite ist Teil des Projektes

 historische Flagge – historical Flag:

-Die Flagge bzw.
-Fahne von Äquatorial-Guinea, zwischen 1973 und 1979, in der Zeit der Herrschaft von Macia Nguema, als Nationalflagge, mit drei horizontalen Streifen in Grün, Weiß und Rot, mit einem flachen blauen Dreieck am Mast und dem nur damals gültigen Wappen in der Mitte – The flag of Equatorial Guinea between 1973 and 1979, during the reign of Macia Nguema, as the national flag, with three horizontal stripes in green, white and red, with a flat blue triangle at the flagpole and the coat of arms valid at that time in the centre 1973–1979,
+Flagge bzw.
+Fahne von Äquatorial‑Guinea, zwischen 1973 und 1979 in der Herrschaftszeit von Macías Nguema, als Nationalflagge, Staatsflagge und Marineflagge, mit drei horizontalen Streifen in Grün, Weiß und Rot, einem flachen blauen Dreieck am Mast und dem nur damals gültigen Staatswappen in der Mitte: zwei gekreuzte Werkzeuge, ein Baum und der Slogan ‚Unidad, Paz, Justicia‘ – The flag of Equatorial Guinea between 1973 and 1979, during the rule of Macías Nguema, as national flag, state flag and naval flag, with three horizontal stripes in green, white and red, a flat blue triangle at the hoist and the period‑specific coat of arms in the centre: two crossed tools, a tree and the slogan ‘Unity, Peace, Justice’ 1973–1979,

 Quelle/Source nach/by: Flags of the World